Talcum Baby Powder Ovarian Cancer Lawsuits

 There is mounting evidence that talcum powder products can increase the risk of developing ovarian cancer in women who use it regularly for years.
-Evidence is also coming to light that Johnson & Johnson, the multi-billion dollar company knew for decades that there were issues with its baby powder and that it could cause cancer in some women.
+Evidence is also coming to light that Johnson & Johnson, the multi-billion dollar company knew for decades that it could cause cancer in some women and that there were issues with its baby powder.

 Those women who were harmed by talcum powder and are now living with or have passed away from ovarian cancer are filing and winning lawsuits against Johnson & Johnson.
 If you have been diagnosed with this cancer and you used baby powder or another talcum powder product, contact a lawyer to find out if you have a case to make for getting justice and compensation.